 - Chemistry (8-9 weeks)

 - Virology (2 weeks)

 - Hematopathology (9-10 weeks)

 - Molecular Genetics (4-5 weeks)

 Second Year CP Training.
 The second year can be tailored to meet specific career goals.
 During the first six months, second-year residents receive an in-depth exposure to one or two chosen areas of laboratory medicine and exercise graduated responsibility by acting as directors of subspecialty lab sections.
-Additionally, five weeks of the second year are spent in a clinically-oriented rotation in transfusion medicine at Bloodworks Northwest (BWNW).
+Additionally, three weeks of the second year are spent in an apheresis rotation at BWNW.
 The remainder of this year is spent in either AP or CP electives.
 Residents may spend this time developing skills in one or more areas of the clinical laboratory or receive a more generalized experience at one of the community hospitals associated with the program.
 Second-year Clinical Pathology residents train at UWMC, Harborview, VA, SCCA and BWNW.